cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/activate.md

 There are two possible ways to view the license details in the {{< param cfy_console_name >}}:

-##### Users menu - License Management option
+##### Users Menu - License Management Option

 {{% note title="Access to the License Management option" %}}
-Only users with sys_admin permissions have access to License Management option under the user's menu.
+Only users with sys_admin permission have access to License Management option under the user's menu.
 {{% /note %}}

 1. Click the **License Management** option under the user's menu: